What is rent to own?

 Who is rent-to-own not suitable for?

 Rent-to-own might not be right if you won’t be able to afford future mortgage payments, your job situation is uncertain, you receive housing benefits or you're bankrupt.
-After a financial check, we'll let you know if you're eligible.
-If you're unsure, talk to us.
+Fill out our 5-minute, no obligation application form and we'll let you know if you're eligible.

 Am I eligible?